-In general, the Company's long-term track record for reporting has been well managed, however, there has been a decline over the last few reporting years.
-This is likely due to a mixture of issues, which may be the result of the significant and complex reporting requirements related to the schemes consents, internal staff and process changes over the past years, and a lengthy and complex stakeholder review and engagement process.
-An improvement in the Company's future performance in this area is still expected, and there has been marginal improvement observed in this period.
+In general, the Company's long-term track record for reporting has been well managed however, there continues to be issues throughout the last few reporting years.
+This is likely due to a mixture of reasons, which may be the result of the significant and complex reporting requirements related to the schemes consents, internal staff and process changes over the past years, and a lengthy and complex stakeholder review and engagement process.
+An improvement in the Company's future performance in this area is still expected, and there has been some improvement observed in this period.
 The Council is continuing to work with the Company to ensure they meet their reporting obligations, and to navigate through the issues.

-With regards to the monitoring of water flows and levels, the Company provided records of the level of Lake Rotorangi, discharge rates from the Pātea Powerhouse and spillway, and volumes of water taken from groundwater for domestic use.
-These records were all provided when required, and to the accuracy required.
+With regards to the monitoring of water flows and levels, the Company provided records of the level of Lake Rotorangi, discharge rates from the Pātea powerhouse and spillway, and volumes of water taken from groundwater for domestic use.
+These records were all provided and to the accuracy required.
 Flow data recorded at McColl's Bridge site found that adequate residual flow had been provided at all times.
 The Company was fully compliant with lake level restrictions.
 The rise and recession rates during floods were controlled to a satisfactory level, with the flows only outside limits during periods of rapid water level rise within the catchment.

-The primary Company representatives based in Tauranga have maintained good channels of communication with Council, with frequent open discussions regarding consent condition requirements and potential consent non-compliance.
-They have continued to consult with stakeholders, holding both a stakeholder and iwi/hapū meeting during this monitoring period.
+The primary Company representatives based in Tauranga have maintained good channels of communication with Council, with frequent open discussions regarding Consent condition requirements and potential Consent non-compliance.
+The Company have continued to consult with stakeholders and engage with iwi.

-The Company have a team of local staff who have numerous responsibilities, including responding to alarms at the Pātea HEPS, and implementing some of the more tangible consent requirements.
-Through inspections and liaison with these staff, the team continue to demonstrate that they are proactive in achieving consent compliance.
+The Company have a team of local staff who have numerous responsibilities, including responding to alarms at the Pātea HEPS, and implementing some of the more tangible Consent requirements.
+Through inspections and liaison with these staff, the team continue to demonstrate that they are proactive in achieving Consent compliance.

-The Company has an emergency management plan which is reviewed annually, and forwarded to all parties as required by consent.
-This emergency management plan covers emergencies such as floods, earthquakes and volcanic eruption.
+The Company has an Emergency Management Plan (EMP) which is reviewed annually and forwarded to all parties as required by Consent.
+This EMP covers emergencies such as floods, earthquakes and volcanic eruption.
 The annual update was received during this monitoring period.